aaronstevenwhite/arcweight/docs/working-with-fsts/core-operations.md

 # Core Operations

-**Essential FST building blocks for combining and transforming**
+**FST building blocks for combining and transforming**

-*Compose • Unite • Concatenate*

 Core operations are the fundamental ways to combine FSTs.
-Master these three operations and you can build almost any FST-based system.
+These three operations enable building most FST-based systems.

 ## Composition

-Composition is the most powerful FST operation.
+Composition is a fundamental FST operation.
 It chains two FSTs together, where the output of the first becomes the input to the second.

 ### When to Use Composition